yrochat/TeletextCH/README.md

 # TeletextCH
-A twitterbot that tweets the page 104 of Swiss RTS Teletext
+A twitterbot that tweets [the page 104 of Swiss «RTS UN» Teletext](http://www.teletext.ch/RTSUn/104).

 The result is [here](https://twitter.com/TeletextCH).